 The journal seeks to develop a healthy environment for academic literary study and for the literary culture that extends beyond the academy.
 The journal welcomes literary scholars, both academic and independent; teachers of literature in colleges, universities, and secondary schools; poets, novelists, playwrights, actors, and directors; translators, journalists, critics, editors, and publishers; and all other serious students of literature, wherever they come from and however they define themselves.

 We are delighted to announce that Gail Mazur's poem, published in Volume 11, Issue 2, has been selected for a Pushcart Prize.

 All ALSCW members receive our journal Literary Imagination, currently edited by Archie Burnett and Saskia Hamilton, and published by Oxford University Press.

 ALSCW members are given advanced access to Literary Imagination content—and full access to Literary Imagination archives—through the Oxford University Press website.
-Please see our Frequently Asked Questions PDF for information about online access, discounts, missing copies, submissions, etc.
+Please see Oxford University Press's Frequently Asked Questions page for information about online access, discounts, missing copies, submissions, etc.

 Manuscripts must be submitted online through the Oxford University Press Submissions Webpage.